 Bill was born in Coral Gables, Florida.
 He is a graduate of The Citadel and received his MBA from Georgia State University.
 He is a graduate of The Executive Program, Colgate Darden Graduate School of Business at the University of Virginia.
 He served as a captain in the Strategic Air Command, United States Air Force.

 Bill became a director of Old Dominion National Bank with the change of control granted to the new shareholder group by the Office of the Comptroller of the Currency, in October of 2013.
-He has been the bank’s president and chief executive officer since June of 2014.
+He was the bank’s president and chief executive officer from June, 2014 to June, 2016.
 He continues to serve as a board member.

 Bill resides in Charlottesville, Virginia.

 Kenneth J. Potter, Old Dominion’s chief financial officer has spent his career ensuring companies hit their financial goals.
 Whether performing audits to evaluate potential fraudulent use of government funds, assessing the financial wellness of nonprofits, or making strategic financial recommendations to increase the bottom line in the for-profit sector, Ken understands how to work within a financial, compliance, and accountability framework while acting as a catalyst for positive financial change within organizations.
 When he’s not seeing to the financial health and wellness of Old Dominion National Bank as the bank’s CFO, you can find Ken spending time with his three children, coaching soccer with SOCA, fishing, and on the golf course.